wu0lss4j/wu0lss4j/README.md

 In short:

 - 👋 Hi, I’m Bruno / @wu0lss4j
-- 🎓 C was my favorite programmin language when I was studying
+- 🎓 C was my favorite language when I was studying
 - 💼 In the past I was deep into Excel and VBA
 - 👀 I’m interested in all things scripting automation in particular and the mobile internet in general
 - 🌱 I’m currently learning Golang